zachakbar/love-you-to-death/README.md

 # Love You To Death
-Goth version of the Hello Dolly WP plugin.
+Better version of the Hello Dolly WP plugin.